Ericsson/codechecker/docs/analyzer/user_guide.md

                         'CodeChecker analyzers --dump-config clang-tidy'
                         command.
   --analyzer-config [ANALYZER_CONFIG [ANALYZER_CONFIG ...]]
-                        Analyzer configuration options in the following format: analyzer:key=value.
-The collection of the options can be printed with 'CodeChecker analyzers
+                        Analyzer configuration options in the following
+                        format: analyzer:key=value.
+The collection of the
+                        options can be printed with 'CodeChecker analyzers --analyzer-config'.
+To disable the default behaviour
-                        --analyzer-config'. (default: ['clang-
+                        of this option you can use the 'clang-tidy:take- config-from-directory=true' option. (default: ['clang-
                         tidy:HeaderFilterRegex=.*'])
   --checker-config [CHECKER_CONFIG [CHECKER_CONFIG ...]]
                         Checker configuration options in the following format: